Moshe-Immerman/Moshe-Immerman/development-principles.md

 The 7 laws presented below are universal and have been distilled from decades of research, experience and failure in the software development world by the [giants](/giants).
-They apply to all software development wether irrespective of scale, domain and technology.
+They apply to all software development irrespective of scale, domain and technology.

 | Law                                      | Description                              |
 | ---------------------------------------- | ---------------------------------------- |